kagetora66/cl-docx/Readme.md

     2: A row object contains a list of cell objects

 The function **get-all-tables** returns a list of available tables inside the docx files.
+You can extract rows from a table and cells from a row object with functions **get-rows** and **get-cells**.
 You can use the generic function **read-values** to get all entries of a table as a list of lists like (This is a 3X3 table containing only two entries):

 `(("table2" "table2" NIL) (NIL NIL NIL) (NIL NIL NIL)) `